Darius Miles: Personal life

 On August 3, 2011, Miles was arrested in Lambert-St. Louis International Airport for carrying a loaded gun.

 After making nearly $62 million in his NBA career, Miles filed for bankruptcy on September 18, 2016.
 In October 2018, Miles addressed mental health issues that he had battled after his career in a Player's Tribune article.

-Since February 2019 he has co-hosted The Knuckleheads podcast with Quentin Richardson associated with The Players' Tribune.
+Since February 2019 he has co-hosted The Knuckleheads podcast with former Clippers teammate and childhood friend Quentin Richardson associated with The Players' Tribune.
 On the podcast, Miles and Richardson interview former and current professional basketball players from the perspective of ex-NBA players.